Robert-van-Engelen/Forth500/manual.md

 | `$02` | solid box
 | `$03` | space (to display a cursor "box" on reverse video text)
 | `$04` | triangle

+To temporarily hide the cursor without turning it off, for example to avoid showing a cursor with `KEY` and `EKEY`, use `0 4 AT-XY` to move the cursor to the fourth invisible display row.

 ## Graphics